Salesforce drops after reports it is in talks to acquire Informatica

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

 Salesforce declined to comment on the reports.
-Informatica, which is based in Redwood City, California, did not immediately respond to a request for comment.
+Informatica, which is based in Redwood City, California, did not immediately respond to CNBC's request for comment.